31. 10 in stable block (100 yds), some on ground floor, 2 lodges and a cabin in the garden, 1 suitable for disabled.

-lounge, library, bar, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, Potting Shed spa, kitchen garden, 6-acre grounds, public rooms wheelchair accessible, adapted toilet.
+lounge, library, bar, restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, treatment rooms, kitchen garden, 6-acre grounds, public rooms wheelchair accessible, adapted toilet.

 in public areas.

 room £155-£395.
 Breakfast £10-£15, a la carte £35.
 1-night bookings refused at weekends, Christmas, New Year.

 Good Hotel Guide Review